-- 1. Recommended Courses: BUS 200 Project Management (2); BUS 201 Principles of Management (3) - 2.
-BUS AS Transfer major courses not included above - 3.
-General education distribution courses - 4.
-Other courses: For example, the following courses, although they generally do not transfer, lead to a Business AAS degree: ENTR 150 Entrepreneurship (3); BUS 151 Marketing for the 21st Century (3); IS 240 Information & Web Systems for Business (3)
+- Recommended Courses: BUS 200 Project Management (2); BUS 201 Principles of Management (3) - 2.
+BUS AS Transfer core courses not included above - Other courses that, although they generally do not transfer, lead to a Business AAS degree including, but not limited to, ENTR 150, BUS 151, IS 240. (please check for course prerequisites - 4.
+General education distribution courses. (see pages 109-110)

-Total Elective Credit Hours Total Minimum Credit Hours Required for the Degree 60
+Total Elective Credit Hours 10-12 Total Minimum Credit Hours Required for the Degree 60